 At TermLife2Go, we are always asking the question, why?
 Why do so many so-called “experts” advocate only term life insurance?
 We don’t believe in one size fits all recommendations for policies or companies.
 That is why we focus so much on finding the best life insurance for our clients by aligning our clients with the most appropriate company based on each client’s unique need and lifestyle.
-Give us a call today at and discover the TermLife2Go difference!

 Ten Examples When Whole Life Is Better Than Term Life Insurance

 In a prior article we examined the main difference between whole life and term life.
 That article discussed the specifics types of life insurance available.
 In this article, we will address various examples when whole life insurance, also known as cash value life insurance, or ordinary life insurance, simply makes sense compared to term life.